9 Things Your Parents Taught You About Replacement Double Glazing Windows

 In the winter, when windows and doors are closed, condensation may form inside the glass panes if the air temperature is warmer than the window's surface.
 This is a natural occurrence that can be prevented by opening windows, improving ventilation more generally, running a dehumidifier and keeping moisture levels low with extractor fans.
 However, if condensation forms regularly on the interior of your windows this is a sign that the double glazing has failed and it needs replacing as soon as possible.

-In contrast, condensation on the outside of your windows is a normal phenomenon and indicates that your double glazing unit is functioning just as it is supposed to.
-The condensation outside your windows in mornings is caused by the temperature of the cold glass falling below the dewpoint of air surrounding it.
-This causes water vapour from the air to be drawn into the window where it condenses.
-This is made more difficult by plants that create excess moisture in your house and also by high levels of humidity.
+Condensation on the outside of your windows is normal and indicates that your double glazing system is operating just as it should.
+The condensation outside your windows during the morning is caused by the temperature of the glass that is cold falling below the dewpoint of the surrounding air.
+This causes the water vapour in the air to be drawn into the cold window where it condenses.
+This is made worse by the presence of plants in your home that produce excessive moisture as well as high humidity.

-If you notice condensation appearing in your double glazing, it could be a more serious problem.
-It's an indication that the seal between the glass panes is broken.
-This allows warm air from inside your home to enter while the gas that is used to insulate escapes.
-This can cause serious damage to your double glazing, and if untreated, will have a significant impact on your energy bill.
+If condensation appears in your double glazing, this is an even more serious issue.
+It's a sign that your seal between the glass panes is broken.
+This allows warm air from inside your home to pass through while the insulating gas escapes.
+This could cause serious damage to the double glazing and if it is not addressed will greatly impact the cost of energy.

-If the window seal fails, then cold air is able to enter your home.
-This is not just a waste of energy, but can also lead to damp and mould and both are expensive to fix.
-Additionally, both damp and mould can be harmful to your health since they can cause allergens and irritants that could affect the health of your family.
+If the window seal is damaged the cold air can get into your home.
+This is not only a waste of energy, but also results in damp and mold.
+Both of them are costly to fix.
+Both damp and mould can be detrimental to your health as they can cause allergies and irritations that could affect the health of your family.

-Draughts are another sign of sealants that have begun to wear.
-This lets outside noises into your home, which could be distracting.
-This can impact your ability to work from home, or how peaceful your home is.
+Draughts are another sign of sealants that are beginning to wear.
+This allows outside noise into your home, which can be distracting.
+This can impact your ability to work from home, or how peaceful your home can feel.

-If the windows aren't opening and closing with ease, it's also a sign they need to be changed.
-It could be a security issue if your windows do not open in a crisis situation like a house fire.
+If the windows aren't opening and closing with ease It's also a sign they need to be changed.
+It could be a security issue if the windows aren't opening in a situation of emergency, such as an incident involving fire in your home.
 This is something you should not ignore.
-A professional window installer will be able evaluate the condition of the windows you have and make recommendations on the best way to proceed.
+A professional window installer will be able to evaluate the condition of the windows you currently have and offer suggestions on the best way to proceed.

 3. Draughts

-If you see draughts emanating out of your windows, it is likely that the seals on your double glazing have failed.
-A sealant is used to hold the panes of glass together and assist with insulation, but it can often be damaged by changes in weather or by simply ageing.
-In the result, cold air comes into your home and warm air is emitted which can cause draughts and lower energy efficiency.
+If you are experiencing draughts out of your windows, it is likely that the seals in your double glazing have burst.
+Sealant is used to secure the glass panes and provide insulation.
+However, it can be damaged by weather changes or simply ageing.
+In the result cold air is able to enter your home and warm air escapes, leading to draughts and reduced energy efficiency.

-Another reason why draughts could be occurring is that the window's frame is bent and not sealing correctly.
-This means that moisture can get trapped in the frame, which will also cause draughts and rotting over time.
-This is a serious issue and you must replace your double-glazed windows as soon as possible.
+Another reason why draughts could be occurring is that the window's frame is distorted and not sealing properly.
+As a result, moisture could get trapped inside the frame, which can also result in rotting and draughts over time.
+This is a serious issue and you should replace your double-glazed windows as soon as you can.

-A double-glazed window that has a misty appearance is a sign that the sealed unit has let out or gas has escaped between the panes.
-This is a serious issue and you will need to replace it as soon as possible to stop water from entering your home.
-It will also stop heat from escaping and will reduce the efficiency of your insulation.
-If your windows are still covered by warranty, you can request the company to replace them.
+A misted double glazed window is a clear indication that your sealed unit has sprung a leak or the gas between the panes is escaping.
+This is a serious problem and you will need to replace it immediately in order to prevent water from entering your home.
+It will also stop the heat from leaving and will reduce the effectiveness of your insulation.
+If your windows are under guarantee, check with the company and they will be able to replace windows for you.

-Cracks and chips in your double-glazed windows aren't always a sign they require replacement however they can have a negative impact on the overall performance.
-As well as allowing cold air to enter it, they could reduce the amount of light allowed to pass through and can cause drafts.
-If your windows replacement glass have deep cracks or chips, they may not be able support the weight of replacement units and will require new window frames.
+Chips and cracks in your double-glazed windows aren't always a sign they need replacing however, they can have a negative effect on the overall performance.
+As well as allowing cold air to pass through it, they could decrease the amount of light that is allowed to pass through and can cause drafts.
+If your windows have large cracks or chips, they might not be strong enough to support the weight of replacement units, which will require new frames for windows.

-Energy costs are a major expense for households, which is why it's important to keep them as low as you can.
-High energy bills not only consume a significant portion of your budget, they also put unnecessary stress on the environment - something we all want to reduce our impact of.
-One of the biggest causes of skyrocketing energy bills is the leaky windows that let heat escape from your home, but also cause draughts that require you to utilize more energy to heat your property.
-Installing double glazing using windows that are energy efficient will aid in reducing energy costs and will save you money year after year.
+It's important to keep the cost of energy as low as you can.
+High energy bills are not only costly however they also place unnecessary stress on the environment.
+We all want to reduce this.
+One of the most significant reasons for rising energy costs is leaking windows, which let heat escape your home but also create drafts that force you to use more energy to heat your home.
+The windowpane replacement of double glazing with energy efficient windows can reduce your energy bills and save you money year after year.

-If you notice condensation on the double-glazed panes of glass, it's a sign that your windows need to be replaced.
-This is an indication of a damaged seal, which means air is leaking in and out of the house.
+If you notice condensation appearing between the panes of your double glazing it is a clear sign that they need to be replaced.
+This is an indication of a faulty seal, which means that air is leaking into and out of the home.
 The insulation is also not working properly.

-Another sign that your double glazing requires replacing is if they are misting up.
-This is a sign the seal has been damaged and that water is trapped between the glass panes.
-Double glazing will prevent the entry of moisture into your home and will stop heat from escape and keep your home warm.
+If your double glazing is misting then it's time to replace them.
+This is a clear indicator that the seal is broken and water is accumulating between the glass window replacements panes.
+Double glazing can stop moisture from entering your house and stop heat from leaving and keep your home warm.

-You can cut down on energy consumption and enhance the appearance of your home, and conserve heat by replacing your double-glazed windows by energy-efficient windows.
-This will also increase the value of your home, making it more attractive to prospective buyers if you decide to sell in the future.
-You can expect to save PS115 in heating expenses each year by using double glazing that is rated as category B. This will quickly pay for the cost of your windows.
+You can reduce energy usage and improve the appearance of your home and save heat by replacing your double-glazed windows with energy efficient windows.
+It will also add value to your property, making it more attractive to potential buyers should you decide to sell it in the near future.
+You can expect to save PS115 in heating bills each year by using double glazing that is classified as B. This will quickly pay for your windows.

 5. Faulty Windows